techmyth/techmyth.github.io/content/posts/ntap-nae-ontap.en.md

 **Step 3:** Create an encrypted aggregate.

-To create the encrypted aggregate we use the **storage aggregate create** command with the option **encrypt-with-aggr-key true** turned on.
-In this case we create a secure aggregate composed of 23 disks “partitions”.
+To create the encrypted aggregate we use the `storage aggregate create` command with the option `encrypt-with-aggr-key true` turned on.
+In this case we create a secure aggregate composed of 23 disks `partitions`.

-##### Note: For this example the RAID type **Dual Parity** was used
+##### Note: For this example the RAID type `Dual Parity` was used

 ```bash
 OnPrem-HQ::> storage aggregate create -aggregate OnPrem_HQ_01_SSD_1 -diskcount 23 -node OnPrem-HQ-01 -raidtype raid_dp -encrypt-with-aggr-key true